mlejva/DeepEngine/README.md

 # Deep Engine

-Deep Engine is library for building simple feed-forward neural networks
+Deep Engine is a library for building simple feed-forward neural networks

 Usage
 ==========